 If you are a patient, the Next of Kin or a patient’s personal representative and wish to apply for Access to Health Records, you will be asked to complete an application form.
 This will assist us with collating all the relevant information you require.

 The application form is supplied by the Subject Access Department.
 This department is centralised at Scunthorpe General Hospital.
 You can collect a form from the department or contact us on the telephone number below and we can send a copy in the post.
-We can also email you a copy electronically but the copy must be printed, completed, signed and scanned back to the Subject Access Department:
+We can also email you a copy electronically, the form will need to be completed, signed and scanned back to the Subject Access Department:

 Contact Details for Further Information